Evorsiooo/commerce-website/docs/PHASE1_SETUP.md

 ## 1. Provision Supabase

 1. Create a new Supabase project (US East preferred) and note the **Project Reference**.
-2. In **Authentication → Providers**:
+2. Configure the Auth0 custom OIDC provider:
-   - Enable **Auth0** as a custom OIDC provider and set the redirect URL to `https://<project-ref>.supabase.co/auth/v1/callback`.
-Name the provider slug `auth0` (or adjust `SUPABASE_AUTH0_PROVIDER_ID` in the app env if you choose a different slug).
+   - Export the Supabase service role key and Auth0 credentials in your shell and run `npm run supabase:configure-auth0`.
+The script ensures a provider with slug `auth0` exists and points to your Auth0 tenant.
-   - Disable Supabase's built-in Discord provider.
-Discord now authenticates through Auth0 alongside Roblox, so Supabase only needs the Auth0 provider enabled.
+   - Alternatively, you can perform the same steps manually in **Authentication → Providers** by creating an **Auth0 / Custom OIDC** entry with the redirect URL `https://<project-ref>.supabase.co/auth/v1/callback` and disabling Supabase's built-in Discord provider.
 3. In **Authentication → URL Configuration**, set the site URL to your Vercel deployment (or `http://localhost:3000` for development).
 4. In **Storage → Buckets**, create buckets for `business-logos`, `property-photos`, and `audit-attachments`.
 Leave them private for now.
 5. Open the SQL editor and run `db/migrations/0001_initial_schema.sql` to seed enums, tables, and RLS policies.